szymonsniadach/Shop/README.md

 # Shop workspace

-shop -- shop application in Angular
+shop -- shop client in Angular

-shop-panel -- shop panel application in Angular
+(in future) shop-panel -- shop panel application in Angular

-shop-server -- shop server in Node.js
+(in future) shop-server -- shop server in Node.js